 Sen Du, a Ph.D. student from the Department of Civil and Environmental Engineering on the WSU Pullman campus, won first place for the Outstanding Graduate Student award, granted by the International Association of Chinese Infrastructure Professionals.
-The Association is a U.S. registered non-profit professional organization with its members working or studying in the fields of Civil Infrastructure and Systems and related areas.
+The Association is a U.S. registered, non-profit professional organization whose members work or study in the fields of Civil Infrastructure and Systems and related areas.

 This was Sen’s first time winning this award.
-“It greatly inspires me to complete my dissertation defense this spring and continue researching and working in the academic field,” said Sen with gratitude.
+“It greatly inspires me to complete my dissertation defense this spring and continue researching and working in the academic field,” he said.

-Sen joined the WSU Transportation Engineering Ph.D. program in 2017, right after finishing a two-year exchange program at WSU.
-Now, he is pursuing a dual Ph.D. with Harbin Institute of Technology, China and WSU, mentored by Dr. Xianming Shi.
+Sen joined the WSU Transportation Engineering Ph.D. program in 2017, after finishing a two-year exchange program at WSU.
+Now, he is pursuing a dual Ph.D. with Harbin Institute of Technology, (China and WSU), mentored by Dr. Xianming Shi.

-“The reason to replace cement is that it is not environmentally friendly, because producing it consumes a lot of energy and releases a large amount of carbon dioxide,” said Sen. “Using fly ash to replace cement in concrete should be a good solution.”
+“The reason to replace cement is because it’s not environmentally friendly.
+Producing it consumes a lot of energy and releases a large amount of carbon dioxide,” said Sen. “Using fly ash to replace cement in concrete should be a good solution.”

-This solution, in fact, was not new in the civil engineering area, yet there was no consensus on how much fly ash could be added without compromising the durability of concrete.
-Whereas the transportation industry has routinely used 20 percent of fly ash for cement replacement in concrete, Sen added 60 percent of fly ash, together with a small amount of nano-materials such as nano-silica.
+This solution, in fact, was tried before in the civil engineering area, yet there was no consensus on how much fly ash could be added without compromising the durability of the concrete.
+Whereas the transportation industry has routinely used 20 percent of fly ash for cement replacement in concrete, Sen added 60 percent of fly ash, together with a small amount of nano-materials, like nano-silica.